-The Minnesota Department of Agriculture recommends watering your lawn between four and eight in the morning.
+Scotts recommends watering your lawn before ten in the morning.
 The water is less likely to evaporate in the morning and there is less sunlight.
 You should avoid watering in the evening.
 A lawn that remains wet during the night is more susceptible to disease.

 4. Prune Branches to Reduce Shade

 This will allow the most sunlight possible to reach all areas of your lawn.
 Start by pruning dead branches and limbs.
 Pruning even a little will reduce shade and increase the growth of your lawn and garden.
 Refrain from removing entire trees if possible.
 Healthy trees add beauty to a landscape and provide a home for a variety of wildlife.

 5. Never Mow Damp Grass

 There are several reasons you should avoid mowing when the grass is damp.
 For starters, the clippings will clump which could create an uneven cut.
 Clumps left on the lawn look unattractive and could kill the grass.
 It’s obviously unsafe to mow a wet lawn with an electric mower.
 Finally, mowing wet grass could potentially damage any type of mower.
 If the ground sinks when you walk on it, it is likely too wet to mow.